Seeds of War

 John Woolman (1720-1772) was a Quaker traveling minister.
 He is often consider a Quaker prophet because of his deep opposition to slavery and his extraordinarily modern insights into the connections between what we would call "overconsumption" with war, slavery, environmental damage, and the suffering of poor people, workers, and animals.

 Here is a link to the quotation that Paulette used for this song.
-It comes from an essay called A Plea for the Poor - which was published posthumously in 1791, but was believed to have been written in 1763-4.
+It comes from Chapter 10 of an essay called A Plea for the Poor - which was published posthumously in 1791, but was believed to have been written in 1763-4.